 Exegeting Your Audience

-Preachers are tasked with the hard work of exegeting the biblical text and exegeting the audience to speak the gospel in the language of their hearers.
-Here are tools the preacher can utilize to facilitate the task of audience exegesis.
+Preachers exegete both the biblical text and the audience to speak the gospel in the language of their hearers.
+Here are tools to facilitate the task of audience exegesis.

 “¡Si alguno tiene sed, que venga a mí y beba! ¡Vengan a las aguas todos los que tengan sed!”
 (Juan 7:37; Isaías 55:11).
 What a wonderful invitation from God’s Word.
 Yet many reading this article zoned out or skipped the previous two sentences.
 A similar phenomenon occurs when audiences attempt to listen to preachers who do not speak their language because the preacher did not make the effort to exegete his or her audience.
 To be an effective preacher requires that the preacher exegete not only the biblical text, but the audience as well.